 - 2. Include recommendations for the elimination, removal, or remediation of these conditions and/or materials, according to all EPA and HUD guidelines, as applicable. - a.
 These recommendations must be included in Appendix N. Mold, Moisture Action & Prevention Plan that must be implemented. - 3.
-Remediation of the identified/ suspect mold must be conducted by properly trained building maintenance staff. - 4.
-The source of moisture must be addressed in order to prevent future mold problems. - 5.
-Testing for mold must be conducted upon completion of construction to be submitted at the Final Allocation Application.
+Remediation of the identified/ suspect mold must be conducted by properly trained building maintenance staff if the suspect area is less than 3 square feet.
+If the area is larger than 3 square feet, use a professional mitigation service. - 4.
+The source of moisture must be addressed in order to prevent future mold problems.
+The source of moisture must be repaired (i.e., plumbing leaks, ceiling leaks, humidity issues, etc.).
+Testing for moisture (i.e., using a moisture meter) and a visual inspection for mold must be conducted upon completion of construction to be submitted at the Final Allocation Application.